 As usual, load the image in GIMP and add alpha channel.
 You can right-click on the image layer and select Add Alpha Channel from the menu.

 In this method, we will use the Path tool.
 Click on it from the left sidebar to select it.
 Then using this tool, draw the outline of the image that you want to keep.
 You need to do it manually by clicking the mouse on the outline.
 Draw the path a little inside the main boundary and if you want to undo the last point, hit the Ctrl + Z shortcut.

 Continue doing so until the two points meet and then hit the Enter button.
 The object will get selected.

 Since we need to delete the background and not the selection, we have to invert it.
 To do so, go to Select and click on Invert from the menu.

 Now that the background is selected, hit the Delete key.
 You will see that the image is successfully extracted with a clear and transparent background.

 To unselect all the selections, go to the Select tab and click on None from the menu.

 Step 5.
 Save Image

-Finally, with the help of File > Save as option, save the image on your computer with the .png extension.
+Finally, with the help of File > Export As option, save the image on your computer with the .png extension.

 Also on Guiding Tech